 – Body: This is where you provide the details of your request or inquiry.
 Use clear and concise language and break up your text into short paragraphs to make it easier to read.
 Make sure to include all the necessary information, such as dates, times, and any relevant attachments.
 It’s also helpful to use bullet points or numbered lists to convey information quickly and effectively.

 – Conclusion: This paragraph should summarize your request or inquiry, and include any action items or next steps.
 Thank the recipient for their time and consideration, and include your contact information in case they have any questions or need further clarification.
 For example, “Thank you for considering this request.
-If you have any questions or need additional information, please don’t hesitate to contact me at 555-1234 or email me at [email protected].”
+If you have any questions or need additional information, please don’t hesitate to contact me at 555-1234 or email me at mary@example.com.”

 – Closing: End your email with a formal closing, such as “Sincerely” or “Best regards,” followed by your name and title.